gobuffalo/docs/templates/docs/db.md

 Available Commands:
-  create      [DEPRECATION WARNING] This command is deprecated.
-Please use `soda generate fizz` or `soda generate sql` instead. down        Apply all of the 'down' migrations. reset       The equivalent of running `migrate down` and then `migrate up` up          Apply all of the 'up' migrations.
+  down        Apply all of the 'down' migrations. reset       The equivalent of running `migrate down` and then `migrate up` up          Apply all of the 'up' migrations.